rsonger/software-engineering-lab/_posts/2024-05-29-scene_graph.md

 from .geometry import *
 ```

-This will allow us to import our `Geometry` class directly from the `geometries` module without needing to the specific sub-module.
+This will allow us to import our `Geometry` class directly from the `geometries` module without needing to know the specific sub-module.
 Over the next few lessons we will create several kinds of geometries in different sub-modules, so this shortcut will be convenient for programming our apps.

 <input type="checkbox" class="checkbox inline"> Open `geometry.py` and add the following code: